badogan/active-record-associations-project/README.md

 *This functionality will require you to see you database with a few dummy categories, books and users.
 Put this code in your `db/seeds.rb` file and run `rake db:seed`.

+## Implementation

+This section provides (key) implementation details for the solution.

+## Model Design

+Each book has a category and an author. categories and authors are "stand-alone".
+A book has a category_id and an author_id so that category and author attributes for the book can be retreived.

+Each checkout has a user and a book. users and authors are "stand-alone" (from every checkout perspective).
+A checkout has a user_id and a book_id from which -for a particular checkout the attrobutes for the user and book can be retreived.

+Book class provides 2 instance methods:

+### Jira References

+N/A for the implementation

+### rspec Details

+/spec/tests-part-2.rb provides testing for the basic model operations and book class methods.
+Pleasee see Known Bugs for details on testing details.

+### Known Bugs and Issues

+1. The tests do not clean up the test user, test book, test category, test author.
+However, it clears any checkouts associated with the testing process.
+So, there is no checkout left after tests.
+Please note that test user, book, author, category are deleted and created prior to starting tests anyway.
+So, there is one test user, test book, test category and test author "left" in the corresponding tables.
+2. Extreme care should be taken when updating rspec helper as it has the potential to overwrite db after every test and/or before every test cycle.
+Such destructive settings are disabled.

+### Changelog (commit history)

+#### 06Dec19-0719-GMT
+Initial commit.
+Includes scaffolding rpsec, yarn, models and basic instance methods.

+#### github reference